raspberrypilearning/astropi-iss-speed/en/step_8.md

 --- /task ---

 You can use [this website](https://www.3dflow.net/ground-sampling-distance-calculator/) to calculate the scaling factor between distance in pixels and distance on Earth.
-The ground sample distance (GSD) is given in centimeters/pixels.
+The Ground Sample Distance (GSD) is given in centimeters/pixels.
 You need the distance in kilometers though, and there are 100,000 centimeters in a kilometer.
+If you are using photos of a different resolution from the examples here, you will need to recalculate the GSD.

 --- task ---